Register a Company in Cyprus

 Unlike until some years ago, today, based on rules by the EU, FATCA, FATF and the OECD aiming the combat of financial crimes and terror financing, Cyprus company formation and Cyprus company registration require thorough due diligence and compliance to be undertaken, to be carried out by the licenced service providers in Cyprus, prior to the formation of a Cyprus company.

 While the “identification” based on documents of all natural persons involved in a Cyprus company was sufficient until two years ago, now the “verification” of the identification is required, again, based on documents.
 Before the actual formation of a Cyprus company commences, thorough due diligence procedures apply for all licenced service providers engaged in Cyprus company formation and Cyprus company registration.
 Licenced service providers in Cyprus, and other countries alike, are obliged to keep records of their due diligence procedures.

 The same applies for banks and other financial institutes when opening bank accounts for Cyprus companies, companies from other countries or individuals from Cyprus or abroad.
 Regarding bank account opening procedures, please see our related article.

 Due diligence and compliance procedures in the context of Cyprus company formation and Cyprus company registration are, by law, to be repeated on a regular basis, based on the risk classification of the Cyprus company and its beneficial owners.
 Various directives of the EU, such as the Anti Money Laundering Directive, for example, and various international agreements, such as the Common Reporting Standard, require at least annual updates of due diligence procedures.

 Below you will find the minimum requirements of documents from beneficial owners which need to be examined by and kept with licenced service providers in Cyprus, prior to the finalisation of Cyprus company formation and Cyprus company registration.

-Please feel free to contact us via the CONTACT US button at the lower right corner or at the bottom of this screen if you have questions regarding Cyprus company formation and Cyprus company registration.
+Please feel free to contact us via the CHAT button at the lower right corner or at the bottom of this screen if you have questions regarding Cyprus company formation and Cyprus company registration.
 We will be happy to assist you.